Adstrat/myFlix80s-client/README.md

 # myFlix80s-client    :clapper:
 This repo is for the client-side of the myFlix80s app built using the MERN stack.

-myFlix80s is an app which provides users with different information about different films, directors and genres.
-Usersd can sign up, update their information and add films to a list of favourites.
+myFlix80s is an app which provides users with different information about different films, directors and genres from the 1980s.
+Users can sign up, update their information and add films to a list of favourites.

 ### Install dependencies